senkaku25/CMPT-120-Final-Project/README.md

 # CMPT-120-Final-Project
-A game coded in python as a final project. :)
+This game was programmed in python and was submitted as my final project in CMPT 120.